-The Druid class in AD&D 1stedition is one that represents a combination of nature based clerics and the Celtic druids of old.
-Without a specific pantheon the Druid is a worshipper of the sun, moon and nature.
+The Druid class in AD&D 1st edition is one that represents a combination of nature based clerics and the Celtic druids of old.
+Without worshipping any specific pantheon, the Druid is a worshipper of the sun, moon, and all things in nature.
 To quote the Players Handbook:

 “Druids can be visualized as medieval cousins of what the ancient Celtic sect of Druids would have become had it survived the Roman conquest.”